Ulcerative Colitis (cont.)

 Azathioprine and 6-MP are increasingly recognized by doctors as valuable drugs in treating Crohn's disease and ulcerative colitis.
 Some 70% of patients with moderate to severe disease will benefit from these drugs.
 Because of the slow onset of action and the potential for side effects, however, 6-MP and azathioprine are used mainly in the following situations:

-- Patients with ulcerative colitis and Crohn's disease with severe disease not responding to corticosteroids.
+- Patients with ulcerative colitis and Crohn's disease not responding to corticosteroids.

 - Patients who are experiencing undesirable corticosteroid-related sideeffects.